Chernihiv Stadium: New tenant

-Damage / Destruction
+Damage and destruction

 On 6 March 2022, during the Siege of Chernihiv during the 2022 Russian invasion of Ukraine the stadium started to be damaged in the part of the stands near the Ultras Desna supporters' curve on the top.
 On or about 10–11 March 2022 the stadium was heavily damaged, possibly due to the point of destruction, by Russian forces.
 After the shelling, the arena turned into ruins, but a lot of equipment remained inside, but looters robbed the Desna home arena, which had been bombed by Russian occupiers the day before.
 The looters took advantage of the situation by snatching TVs, rehabilitation devices and other things, the Bombardier YouTube channel reported.
 The video also shows the office of Desna head coach Oleksandr Ryabokon - a funnel 3–4 meters deep can be seen from the window.
 On 13 April The Chernihiv City Council reported that hundreds of city residents, along with SES employees and SES employees began to tidy up the stadium, the process was managed by rescuers from the Main Directorate of the State Emergency Service of Ukraine in Chernihiv Oblast.
 Employees of the sports complex and FC Desna, fans and concerned residents of the city help them in this.
 On 14 April 2022, The Minister of Culture and Information Policy of Ukraine Oleksandr Tkachenko held talks with the Minister of State for Culture and Mass Media of the Office of the Federal Chancellor Claudia Roth.
 As a result of the conversation, it became known that Germany and Borussia Dortmund are ready to help rebuild the stadium in Chernihiv destroyed by the Russian occupation forces.
 On 16 April 2022, a football match took place at the Gagarin Stadium in Chernihiv, the first match, under the personal supervision of the stadium director, took place on the cleaned field of the Gagarin Stadium.
-The Sonechko team won 2-0.
+The Sonechko team won 2–0.
 Later the head of the Chernihiv regional military administration Vyacheslav Chaus announced, that a 500-kilogram air bomb was found at the Gagarin Stadium, where the Chernihiv Olympic Training and Sports Center was destroyed by the occupiers in Chernihiv.
 As specified in the Main Directorate of the State Emergency Service in the region, previously, the ammunition was found under the rubble, although several times before the stadium was held and even children played football.
 Pyrotechnicians will take the ammunition out of the city in a special car and neutralize it there.
 The main stadium of Chernihiv, which was bombed by the Russian military, will be renamed.
 One suggestion is to name it after a deceased defender of the city and a fan of "Desna".
 Discussions are under way to rename the Gagarin Stadium and Smirnov Lane (in the Kota district of Chernihiv) in honor of Andriy "Sheriff" Kozachenko, a Desna fan who died in February this year defending the city from the Russian forces.
 The club supports such a renaming.